-In this post (the first of a short series on sector-specific trends) I take a look at the importance of SEO for colleges and universities and outline a few simple concepts institutions can adopt to help improve organic visibility and meet search intent.
+This post takes a look at the importance of SEO for colleges and universities and outline a few simple concepts institutions can adopt to help improve organic visibility and meet visitors' search intent.

 Non-branded search is critical

 Given that one in four prospective students rely solely on search engines when deciding which college to attend, it's important to understand students' search behaviours and needs throughout the research process.

 Typically prospects begin their research using fairly broad, non-branded search terms such as ‘photography course London’, or ‘evening classes Edinburgh’ to get a sense of what's available and where.
 At this stage in the process, as many as 9 out of 10 searchers aren’t sure which college they want to attend, so making a positive first impression is key.